To paraphrase Mark Twain, reports of Lotus Software's death have been greatly exaggerated.

 Aside from stout messaging and collaboration features, Notes and Domino have earned a reputation as a strong foundation for custom application development.
 Ed Brill, senior manager of enterprise messaging at Lotus Software, said Notes and Domino 6 allow the development of Notes software at a lower cost than in the past thanks to improved tools.

 Another highlight of Domino 6, Brill said, is the ability to manage multiple users with the same hardware, which is an area competitors have had an edge over Lotus.
-Through what is essentially
+Through what is essentially a kiosk system, a user in an enterprise can move from terminal-to-terminal or site-to-site and still access his or her messages and other profile-based information from a central server.

 "That's a big cost savings for a company," said Brill, because it eliminates a user's reliance on any single client computer.
 It also reduces the need for more expensive laptop computers because a frequent traveler can access his or her information from any company computer.